ox-it/moxie-notifications/docs/source/http_api/endpoint.rst

 Endpoint to create and retrieve notifications

-.. http:post:: /alert
+.. http:post:: /

-    Create a new alert
+    Create a new notification

     Requires authentication